viperleed/viperleed/doc/content/basics/installation.rst

 ======================

 In addition to the TensErLEED source code, which is compiled *at run-time*, ViPErLEED needs a few auxilary programs that need compiling before a calculation can be started.
-These can be compiled automatically using a provided Makefile.
+These can be compiled automatically using a provided Makefile (see below).

 Beamgen and eeasisss
 --------------------